Exact and Approximate Conformal Inference for Multi-Output Regression: Approximate Conformal Inference for Multi-Output Regression

+By Proposition \ref{thm:any}, \verb|unionCP| generates an approximation that, at minimum, provides a region that is at least valid.
+We compare prediction sets constructed using \verb|unionCP| to a random selection of regions for multiple predictors in Section \ref{sec:application}.
+We find empirically that sets constructed using \texttt{unionCP} are less conservative than a random collection of $p$-value change-point sets.

-While \Cref{thm:any} and the adjustment described in \Cref{eqn:smart} allows for conservative prediction regions, at times, the union of various $\mathcal{E}_i$ does not explicitly describe a conformal prediction region exactly.
-Thus, this approach is (at worse) a conservative approximation of the true conformal prediction region.
-Because we have reduced the computations required to generate exact $p$-values, a grid-based approach to determine $p$-values for a fine collection of candidate points could be used with much computational gain over that of full conformal prediction.
+While \Cref{thm:any} and the adjustment described in \Cref{eqn:smart} allow for conservative prediction sets, at times, the union of various $\mathcal{E}_i$ does not explicitly describe a conformal prediction set exactly.
+Thus, \texttt{unionCP} provides (at worse) a conservative approximation of the true conformal prediction set.
+We also note that \texttt{unionCP} requires the computation of volumes for each change-point set.
+While this is not an issue when using $\ell_1$ or $||\cdot||^2_W$ as the conformity measure, it might prohibitive for other conformity measures.\looseness=-1

+With full comformal prediction, the computational complexity depends heavily on the number of candidate values chosen, while the computational burden of \texttt{unionCP} depends on the number of observations $n$.
+To reduce the computation required to generate the approximation, we can utilize results associated with subexchangeability, a lemma for which is included in Supplementary Materials.
+Namely, we can randomly select any $m$ observations, where $1 < m \le n$, and the conformity measures of this subset, along with $S_{n+1}(z)$, will also be exchangeable.
+Thus, we can randomly select a subset of $\mathcal{E}$ of size $m$, defined as $\mathcal{E}^m$, and then order this subset by volume, where $\mathcal{E}^m_{(k)}$ is defined as the $k$-th smallest region by volume of the set $\mathcal{E}^m$.
+Then, by Proposition \ref{thm:any}, \texttt{unionCP} constructed with this subset also provides valid prediction regions, at a potentially much lower computational cost.

+If we wish to avoid the \texttt{unionCP} approximation, we can generate exact $p$-values using \Cref{eqn:pval} in conjunction with \texttt{gridCP} for much computational gain over that of full conformal prediction.
+We also explore the connection between \texttt{unionCP} and \texttt{splitCP} in Supplementary Materials.\looseness=-1

-\section{Root-based Approximation Methods}
+\subsection{Root-based Approximation Methods}

-As seen earlier, the computation of the conformal prediction sets requires to readjust a predictive model for any candidate to replace the true $y_{n+1}$ value.
-Current efficient approaches to exact computation, limited to dimension one, are restricted to models that are piecewise linear.
-This structure allows to track changes in the conformity function.
-We have extended these approaches to higher dimensions in the previous section.